DAism2019/SCC0/README.md

 We know that, according to the corresponding cryptographic principles, the actual control of a wallet address lies solely with its private key.
 The private key is never and cannot be made public.
 However, private keys can be secretly shared among several people.
 Therefore, who, or which people, actually control a wallet address cannot be verified or disproved.

-Up to this point, essentially, Externally Owned Accounts are all anonymous accounts.
+Therefore, essentially, Externally Owned Accounts are all anonymous accounts.
 No matter what you do, it is impossible to establish a reliable relationship of ownership with anyone's real-name identity.
-Therefore, dApps or dAIpps based on smart contracts are all anonymous applications.
+This is the anonymity of dApps or dAIpps.

 In terms of development, this anonymity mechanism brings some advantages that real-name mechanisms cannot match.
 The most prominent aspect is that due to anonymity, in the ongoing development and use of dApps/dAIpps, no one can prove their ownership of any rights related to them, nor can anyone prove who bears any responsibilities associated with them.
 The most valuable feature of this anonymity is that it allows us to establish the first license for public dapps/dAIpps: Smart Creative Commons Zero (SCC0).
 In short, adhering to the SCC0 license means that the development and ownership of the dApp or dAIpp will not be linked to anyone's real identity, thus becoming a pure public decentralized application.